denis-kralj/training-room/dotnet/journal.md

 - add capacity awareness
 - add linked list to monitor order of items for eviction needs
 - add support for moving to top of list when has is called on entry, affecting eviction order
+- move entry to head of linked list when Get is called

 # decisions